andrewxcav/an02xxx/README.rst

 (address,register) or (address',register,data) and read data from / write data to an I2C peripheral, returning any results via the UART.

+To build the app, navigate to the app_* folder and type:

+  cmake -B build -G"Unix Makefiles"

+  cd build

+  xmake

 ********
 Features
 ********